-Karnataka batsman Lokesh Rahul, Vidarbha pacer Umesh Yadav, limited-overs wrist-spinners Yuzvendra Chahal and Kuldeep Yadav, all-rounder Hardik Pandya, pace bowling spearhead Ishant Sharma, and Dinesh Karthik, who has recently regained his place in the national side, are part of Grade B, who are paid Rs 3 crores according to the new annual player contracts.
+Karnataka batsman Lokesh Rahul, Vidarbha pacer Umesh Yadav, limited-overs wrist-spinners Yuzvendra Chahal and Kuldeep Yadav, all-rounder Hardik Pandya, pace bowling spearhead Ishant Sharma, Dinesh Karthik, who has recently regained his place in the national side, and Mohammed Shami, who has been offered a retainership has been withheld, are part of Grade B, who are paid Rs 3 crores according to the new annual player contracts.

 The final grade, Grade C, comprises Kedar Jadhav, Manish Pandey, Axar Patel, Karun Nair, Suresh Raina, Parthiv Patel, and Jayant Yadav.

 Suresh Raina and Dinesh Karthik are the new additions to the list of centrally-contracted players.